-Cations: Acid rinse with 1% HCL for up to 1 hour: Fill half-way with 1% HCL, cap, let sit rightside up for ~1 hour, flip upside-down for ~1 hour, DIW rinse 5 times, and then tape with white labeling tape.
+Cations: Acid rinse with 1% HCL for at least 1 hour: Fill at least half-way with 1% HCL, cap, let sit right-side up for ~1 hour, flip upside-down for ~1 hour, DIW rinse 5 times.
+Tape with white labeling tape.
 1% HCL can be re-used for other acid rinsing since the bottles are new.

-Include extra bottle for blank.
+Include extra bottles for blank.